Risks & Benefits of Treatment

 - Reduction of your pain through prescribing therapy involving stretching and/or moving parts of your body, medical management of your medications and other treatments.

-- Improvement of your ability to perform functional activities relating to your self care, work or home (communication, swallowing, bowel or bladder, medical status, mobility, self care, home/work and community activites, etc.) through a rehabilitation therapy program.
+- Improvement of your ability to perform functional activities relating to your self care, work or home (communication, swallowing, bowel or bladder, medical status, mobility, self care, home/work and community activities, etc.) through a rehabilitation therapy program.

 - Training and education of how to perform exercises on your own and/or with your family or caregiver to promote continued improvement in a safe manner.
 We will also share information on community resources and/or equipment to help you function at home and work.